Channel Partner GTM Strategy for B2B Technology Companies

 Deal support processes.
 Partners will encounter opportunities they can't close alone — complex technical requirements, competitive situations, executive-level objections.
 Define clear processes for partners to request deal support from your team.
 This might include pre-sales engineering, executive sponsorship for strategic deals, custom demos, or proof-of-concept support.
 The faster and more reliably you respond to these requests, the more deals partners will bring you.

 Marketing support and co-marketing.
-Partners need help generating demand, not just closing it.
-Provide co-brandable marketing materials — email templates, social media content, landing pages, webinar kits — that partners can customise for their audience.
-Offer co-marketing funds (Market Development Funds or MDFs) that partners can use for joint campaigns, events, or content.
-The most effective channel programmes treat partners as a marketing distribution channel, not just a sales one.
+Partners need help generating demand, not just closing it, and as HubSpot's marketing research repeatedly shows, demand creation is becoming the biggest gap between high- and low-performing GTM teams.
+Support partners' SEO and AI search visibility with co-branded content that ranks.
+Provide co-brandable email templates, social posts, landing pages, and webinar kits they can customise for their audience.
+Offer Market Development Funds (MDFs) for joint campaigns, events, or content.
+The best channel programmes treat partners as a marketing distribution channel, not just a sales one.

 Ongoing communication and community.
 Partners need to feel connected to your company and to each other.
 Regular partner newsletters, quarterly business reviews, annual partner summits, and an online community create the relationship infrastructure that keeps partners engaged between deals.
 The moment a partner feels like they're just a number in your CRM, they start looking at competitive programmes.